garvneo/elektra-vision/README.md

 ## Overview

 Elektra is an innovative assistive technology designed to enhance the independence and daily lives of visually impaired individuals.
-Utilizing Python, machine learning (ML), and Raspberry Pi, Elektra provides audio object identification capabilities, empowering users with real-time information about their surroundings.
+Utilizing Python, machine learning (ML), and Raspberry Pi, Elektra provides audio object identification capabilities, empowering users with real-time information about their surroundings. [**see elektra presentation file and other docs for better understanding**]

 ## Features